 Thursday, April 16, 2020

-HIS MEMORY DOTH LIVE - MEMORIAL DAY 2020
+HIS MEMORY DOTH LIVE

-by Rory Morgan 2020
+by Rory Morgan

 On June 18, 1917, a twenty-six year-old Easton schoolteacher named Herbert Henry Eichlin and his wife, Helen, became the parents of twins.
-They named the girl Dorothy; and the boy Herbert Henry Eichlin, Jr., after his father.
+They named the girl Dorothy and the boy Herbert Henry Eichlin, Jr., after his father.
 The family was then living at 123 North 13th Street; by 1920 they had relocated to 1317 Butler Street.
 The 1930 Census listed the family’s home at 2 South 11th Street.

 He did become a member of Lafayette’s Class of 1938.
 His time there was short; after one year, he secured a spot at the United States Military Academy at West Point, NY, in the Class of 1939.
 In a memorial article written by one of his Academy roommates, Bud is described as a “fine man to live with.”
 He is further described as a “soldier and a man all the way through.”

 After graduating from the Academy in 1939, Bud selected the 31st Infantry Regiment for his first assignment.
 The 31st, although stationed in the tropical Philippines, carried the nickname of the “Polar Bears”, reflecting an obscure assignment in Siberia twenty years before.
 The regiment was posted in the vicinity of Manila, capital city of the country.
 Like Pearl Harbor in Hawaii, pre-war Manila was a desirable place to be stationed, offering the young officers and enlisted men of the US military an exotic experience.
-Sadly, December of 1941 would transform the lush tropical life of both Pearl Harbor and Manila into places of death and destruction.
+Sadly, December of 1941 transformed the lush tropical settings of both Pearl Harbor and Manila into places of death and destruction.

-In late 1944, American forces were clearly headed toward the Philippines as they fought their way across the Pacific, one island at a time.
-The Japanese began to ship the prisoners from Cabanatuan and the other camps to Japan.
-Bud’s turn came on December 12, 1944, when he and other prisoners were herded onto the Oryoku Maru, a cargo vessel that would become known to history as one of the Japanese “hell ships.”
-Survivors’ descriptions made it clear that conditions there were as bad as anything that they had experienced previously.
+By late 1944, the Japanese realized that American forces were steadily progressing toward the Philippines as they crossed the Pacific, one island at a time.
+They began to ship the American prisoners from Cabanatuan and other camps to Japan.
+On December 12, 1944, Bud and other prisoners were herded onto the Oryoku Maru, a cargo vessel that would become known to history as one of the Japanese “hell ships.”
+Survivors’ descriptions made it clear that conditions there were as bad or worse than anything that they had experienced previously.
 Their situation became markedly worse on December 14-15, when the ship was attacked and sunk near the Philippine coast by American planes; the pilots saw only a Japanese ship that they assumed to be hauling cargo, not Allied prisoners.

-In 1946, Herbert Eichlin, Sr., in one of the saddest duties that a father can perform, handled the estate of his son.
+In 1946, Herbert Eichlin, Sr., in the saddest duty that a father can perform, handled the estate of his son.
 He took care to ensure that Bud would be remembered; he bought a plot in Easton Cemetery that no shovel will disturb, located along the stone wall heading toward the Mausoleum.
-He bought a fine marker – an attractive stone bench - for $949.
+He bought a fine marker – including an attractive stone bench - for $949.
 It’s inscribed with some details of Bud’s life and death, and with the traditional phrase, “Although he sleeps, his memory doth live.”
-If you pass by it, stop for a moment and remember that Bud and so many other soldiers, sailors, fliers and Marines found the cost of freedom – and paid the bill for us.
+If you pass by it, stop for a moment and remember that Bud and so many other soldiers, sailors, fliers and Marines faced the cost of freedom – and paid the bill for us.

 No comments: